Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 We must find a better way to organize the VBA Code of several other Control types on the Form.
 We are now considering only the TextBox objects.
 What about other Controls, like Command Buttons, combo boxes, and others?

-But First, we will concentrate on refining our current Coding approach for our TextBox Objects.
+But first, we will concentrate on refining our current Coding approach for our TextBox Objects.

 We will make a detailed study of this aspect next week.
-When we are familiar with that procedure then we can handle other controls on the Form very easily.
+When we are familiar with that procedure, then we can handle other controls on the Form very easily.

 Demo Database Download Link: